karthi1987/target-shopping-cart/README.md

 - `module.prefix` and `module.suffix` - our compiled application script is
   wrapped in these, which by default are used to place the application inside a self-executing anonymous function to ensure no clashes with other libraries.
-- `package.json` - metadata about the app, used by NPM and our build script.
-Our NPM dependencies are listed here.
+- `package.json` - metadata about the app, used by NPM and the build script. the NPM dependencies are listed here.

 ### The Build System

-The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the heavily documented build script, `Gruntfile.js`.
-But you don't need to do that to be very productive with `ngBoilerplate`.
-What follows in this section is a quick introduction to the tasks provided and should be plenty to get you started.
+`Gruntfile.js`. is a quick introduction to the tasks provided and should be plenty to get you started.

 `grunt watch` will execute a full build up-front and then run any of the aforementioned `delta:*` tasks as needed to ensure the fastest possible build.
 So whenever we're working on the project, start with: